ElementoLab/Bartelo-Metabolomic-Paper-Repository/README.md

 # Supervised Machine Learning Predicting Pre-diabetic Group Identity.ipynb
 Contains all analyses for the supervised model created to predict a pre-diabetic assignment into their assigned group from the unsupervised clustering using the metabolomics data.

+# UK Biobank Data Mining
+Contains code used to mine for the data we need to create our final patient population and extract the features we used for the traditional risk factor variables.